 Enter your email address and I will start you on this free course.
 I do not SPAM or share your email address (or any information) with third parties.
 You can unsubscribe from my mail list at any time.

-This section includes exercises from the Exercise for Better Bones osteoporosis exercise plan and is organized by level and class of exercise.
+This section includes the individual posts on this site with exercises from the Exercise for Better Bones osteoporosis exercise plan.
+The posts are organized by level and class of exercise.
 The Exercise for Better Bones osteoporosis exercise plan includes all of the exercise details and workout schedules for each level.

 Here are several general education videos before you start your Exercise for Better Bones program: